BismaMutiargo/XCTPore/README.md

 **Warning:** The command above will charge about USD$0.50 to your GCP account if it is executed without error.
 Any downloads will incur charges to your GCP account.
 It is to do the following before proceeding:
 •	Ensure a stable internet connection
 •	Download the entire dataset and keep a backup of the original dataset on your local machine to minimize charges.

+**CONTRIBUTING TO THE DATASET**
-11. To contribute to dataset, run the following command:
+To contribute to dataset, run the following command:
 ```
 gsutil -u PROJECT-NAME cp -r DATASET_DIRECTORY gs://datatest_13/upload_xctpore
 ```